heikkito/public/README.md

 **Azure Netshare Connect Persistently**: Connect to a Azure netshare persistently and use it like a local fileserver share.
 Basically a script + scheduled task XML that can be imported to a workstation that triggers 'on logon' once.

 **Ping search for software and delete it**: Pings for machines that are online, searches them for software and deletes the software on machines that are online+have the software package.
-Menu Driven UI.
+Simple UI that asks questions and acts acordingly.

 **Push user to admin group**: Adds a local user to local admin group.
-Menu driven UI.
+Simple UI that asks questions and acts acordingly.

 **Read or Modify public calendar settings**: Tools to set public visibility.
 Support for finnish 'Kalenteri' settings as well.
 Menu driven UI.